frankframework/frank-manual/docs/source/helloLarva.rst

    .. image:: larvaRun.jpg

-Your test will succeed if and only if the contents of "step02.txt" is the same as the ``returnString`` attribute within the Hello adapter.
+Your test will succeed if and only if the contents of "step02.txt" is the same as the ``returnString`` attribute within the Hello World adapter.

-This was the last section about the Hello adapter.
+This was the last section about the Hello World adapter.
 The rest of :ref:`gettingStarted` will consider a more interesting example.